Haider Ali (athlete): 2008 Summer Paralympics

 Haider, who has cerebral palsy, took part in F-37/38 Category men's long jump and covered a distance of 6.44 meters, winning a silver medal at the 2008 Summer Paralympics.
 A Tunisian athlete, Farhat Chida, who covered the same distance, won a gold medal because he made six successful jumps overall, whereas Haider's second and fifth jumps were rejected but he managed to equal Chida in his last attempt.
 Haider's medal achievement was Pakistan's first Paralympic medal and was also Pakistan's first silver medal at the Paralympics.

 Both Haider and Farhat Chida scored a total of 1104 points each through their 6.44 meter jump, which is also a new world record in the games for people with disabilities.

 In addition to the T-38 Category, Haider also participated in three other events.
 In the 100 meter T38 sprint he was ranked ninth among nine runners, in the 200 meters against 7 runners he came in fifth and in the Discus Throw F37/38, where he was close to winning a bronze medal but his points tally of 986 fell just seven short of Dong Xia of China, who compiled 1003 points and took third place.

 Asian Para Games

 In the 2010 Games in Guangzhou, Ali won a gold in Long Jump F37 and a bronze in 100m T38.
 In 2018, he won two gold medals in the Discus Throw F37 and Javelin Throw F37/38, as well as a bronze in Long Jump T37/38.
 He repeated his gold medal feat in Discus at the 2022 Asian Para Games in Hangzhou.

 2012 Summer Paralympics

 London 2012 was the only Paralympics he has left without a medal so far, apparently troubled by a hamstring injury.
+He finished 9th in the 100 m T38 final and recorded NM in the F37–38 long jump.